 Providing infrastructure is one of the most important roles of Council, as assets support services that deliver on Council's long-term objectives.
 A formal approach to asset management is essential to ensure that services are provided in the most cost-effective and value-driven manner.
 Asset management needs to be fully aligned and integrated with Council's Community Strategic Plan, LTFP and Workforce Strategy.
 This ensures that community needs, and expectations are well understood, and that funding requirements and consequences are understood and available.

-Council's current planning framework is based on the 'Local Government Financial Asset Sustainability Framework'.
+Council's current planning framework is based on the NSW Office of Local Government Integrated Planning and Reporting Framework.